Prit0911/Moive_Sentiment_Analysis_using_KNN/readme.txt

-Email Spam Classifier using KNN
+Movie Sentiment Analysis using KNN
 This project is a machine learning-based movie sentiment analyzer.
 It uses TF-IDF vectorization and the K-Nearest Neighbors (KNN) algorithm to classify movies sentiment as 0(sad) or 1 (happy).